hrgdavor/jscadui/README.md

 - calculating operation complexitiy in advance would be useful (based on precision that can affect the expected output size and ammount of calculation)

-Allowing for changes to be localized instead of recalculating everything is crucial here.
+##  Allowing for changes to be localized instead of recalculating everything

 - to extent this can be automatic
 - much more is possible if developers are taught some best practices that allow for most performance